 The Jersey Shore has always been recognized as the premier summer destination in New Jersey.
 But after the summer season comes to a close, the leaves have changed, and the holiday season is long gone, there are still plenty of opportunities to enjoy the splendor of the shore.

-The coastline stretches from the northern tip of Sandy Hook, all the way south to the state’s southernmost tip in Cape May.
+The coastline stretches from the northern tip of Sandy Hook all the way south to the state’s southernmost tip in Cape May.
 This town offers opportunities to be forever captivated by what surprises are in store.
 Come see for yourself!

 Our journey begins in the southernmost tip of the state, nestled between the Atlantic Ocean and the Delaware River in Cape May, New Jersey.
-This legendary Victorian Era community has had a special place in my heart since childhood when my family and I would have our annual summer vacation there almost each year.
+This legendary Victorian Era community has had a special place in my heart since childhood when my family and I would have our annual summer vacation there almost every year.

-Enjoy the Off-Season
+Enjoy the Off-Season in Cape May

 Since it’s off-season, not all businesses, hotels, bed & breakfasts, and restaurants will be open.
 Many have closed their doors or are closing earlier in the day after the conclusion of the summer season and will re-open in the spring, usually right before Memorial Day, when the town is getting ready for travelers and summer residents.

-Winter is also one of the best times to snag a deal at any available hotel or bed & breakfast since they have reduced their rates to due to lower demand after the holidays.
+Winter is also one of the best times to snag a deal at any available hotel or bed & breakfast since they have reduced their rates due to lower demand after the holidays.

-Try Unique Accommodations
+Unique Accommodations in Cape May